egonelbre/exp/mm/README.md

 To generate an example: `go run gen.go`.

 *Notes: It rarely makes sense to use such custom-allocators in Go.
-If you need to use it, you'll probably be better off implementing that thing in some other language (e.g. D, Rust etc.).*
+If you need to use it, you might be better off implementing that thing in some other language (e.g. C++, D, Rust, C etc.).*